 What Do Lenders Look In Bank Statements In Mortgage Process

-This BLOG On What Do Lenders Look In Bank Statements In Mortgage Process Was UPDATED On July 28, 2017
+This BLOG On What Do Lenders Look In Bank Statements In Mortgage Process Was UPDATED And PUBLISHED On October 25th, 2019

-- A mortgage loan underwriter will scrutinize bank statements and will look for irregularities as well as odd deposits and withdrawals
+A mortgage underwriter will scrutinize bank statements and will look for irregularities as well as odd deposits and withdrawals.

 What Do Lenders Look In Bank Statements And How It Should Be Reviewed By Loan Officer

 Overdrafts in bank statements is one of the biggest reasons of mortgage loan denials.
 Any bank statements with overdrafts in the past 60 days should not be turned in.

 Mortgage underwriters look for red flags when reviewing mortgage applicant’s bank statements.